algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 ### Collision detection:

-- Built-in shapes: cuboid, sphere, capsule, cylinder, world boundary (infinite plane).
+- Built-in shapes: sphere, capsule, cylinder,...

 - Generate triangle collision shapes for any mesh from the editor.